Bridget Maddison CBT

 I also enjoy working with people who just need someone to help them step back, take stock and reconnect with their values.

-Alongside my individual work with patients, I am a Clinical Supervisor within the NHS and as an external Supervisor privately.
-I am also involved with the development and facilitation of group-work programmes, within the NHS, most recently devising and delivering Acceptance and Commitment Therapy groups.
+Alongside my individual work with patients, I have many years experience as a Clinical Supervisor within the NHS and as an external Supervisor privately.
+I have also over 3 years experience of devising and facilitating a group-work program, within the NHS.
+From 2019 I plan to launch another Acceptance and Commitment Therapy based group - this time a Wellbeing Therapy Group.
+This will be a Private Enterprise.

 I have a continuing commitment to best practice and regularly attend workshops and Courses which support my professional development and contribute to my ongoing Accreditation.

 As an Accredited member of the British Association of Behavioural and Cognitive Therapists, and the Nursing and Midwifery Council, my work is underpinned by the Professional Standards of Conduct and Ethics outlined by these established organisations.
 I am also a member of the Association for Contextual and Behavioural Scientists, which enables me to develop my practice within the ACT model.
-I receive regular Clinical Supervision.
+I receive regular Clinical Supervision from a Senior Clinical Psychologist who is also BABCP Accredited and a Peer reviewed ACT Trainer.

 Post Graduate Diploma in Cognitive and Behavioural Therapy, University Of Birmingham 2010